serialbandicoot/playwright-classification/README.md

 });
 ```

 This example, the macther will etract an image of the locator, this is saved to `test-results/{the-test-name}`.
 The locator In this example is found using `getByTestId`.
-The `toImageClassification` matcher will then classify the extracted element screenshot with model label `five.` See [Metadata Configuration](#metadata-configuration) below to setup labels.
+The `toImageClassification` matcher will then classify the extracted element screenshot with model label `five.` See [Metadata Configuration](#metadata-configuration) below to setup classes.

 ### Optional